deanhiller/playorm/readme.md

 * More work around solid ad-hoc tool
 * Map/Reduce tasks for re-indexing, or creating new indexes from existing data
 * MANY MANY optimizations can be made to increase performance like a nested lookahead loop join and other tricks that only work in noSQL
+* We are considering a stateless server that exposes JDBC BUT requires S-SQL commands (OR just SQL commands for non-partitioned tables)

 ### Flush